Prinzhorn/skrollr/README.md

 CSS classes
 -----

 skrollr will add a `skrollr` class to the `HTML` element when calling `init` and will remove a `no-skrollr` class if present.
+Additionally it will add a `skrollr-desktop` or `skrollr-mobile` class depending on which it detects.
 This allows fallback CSS rules to create a good user experience on unsupported devices or when JavaScript or skrollr are disabled.

 All elements under skrollr's control (elements with appropriate data-attributes) will get the `skrollable` class.

-In addition we add the `rendered` **or** `unrendered` class, depending on whether an element is currently being styled by skrollr, that means the current scroll offset is in between the key frames of that element, or not.
+In addition we add either the `skrollable-before`, `skrollable-between` **or** `skrollable-after` class, depending on whether the current scroll position is before, between or after the first/last (smallest/largest) keyframe of an element.

 Filling missing values
 -----